-- In the year 2007, a French engineer named Pascal Cotte analysed the painting using ultra-high resolution scans which showed that Mona Lisa was actually painted with eyebrows and eyelashes.
+- In the year 2007, a French engineer named Pascal Cotte analyzed the painting using ultra-high-resolution scans which showed that Mona Lisa was painted with eyebrows and eyelashes.

 14. Mona Lisa Smile – What does the smile on the Mona Lisa mean?

 - People have been seeing the Mona Lisa painting for about 500 years now and all have been baffled by the smile.
 It seems that Mona Lisa is smiling and then after some time it seems that the smile has faded away.